awooos/awoo.do1g.com/libs/ali/index.markdown

 layout: default
 ---

-Ali is the custom libc implementation used by awooOS.
+Ali is the libc implementation used by awooOS.

 It requires an external memory management library.
 AwooOS uses [dmm](/libs/dmm), but you should be able to use anything that can